vvlooking/research-impact/website/data-collection.md

 - Affiliations / Author Affiliations = affiliations
 - Publication Type = DT
 - Abstract = AB
+- ISSN (Scopus only) = Scopus ISSN

 Then, add the column "DB" and note the database name (i.e., Scopus, Dimensions, ISI).
-Retain only the following columns in the Scopus, Web of Science, and Dimensions working files: DB, DI, TI, SO, AB, PY, DT, AU, TC, affiliations, KW_Merged (Web of Science only), Author Keywords (Scopus only), Index Keywords (Scopus only), RCR (in Dimensions only), FCR (in Dimensions only), and Fields of Research (in Dimensions only).
+Retain only the following columns in the Scopus, Web of Science, and Dimensions working files: DB, DI, TI, SO, AB, PY, DT, AU, TC, affiliations, KW_Merged (Web of Science only), Author Keywords (Scopus only), Index Keywords (Scopus only), ISSN (Web of Science only), Scopus ISSN (Scopus only), RCR (Dimensions only), FCR (Dimensions only), and Fields of Research (Dimensions only).